Can Dogs Eat Avocado? A Heart-Healthy Snack Or Cause For Concern?

 What Types Of Avocado Can I Give My Dog

-There are a few different types of avocado you can give to your dog.
+You might also be wondering, can dogs have avocado oil?
+This is one of a few different avocado products you can give to your dog.
 However, some are a better choice than others.

 Safer Options